Mathématique: Chapter 48

 “Yeah,” Rush said.
 “Somewhat.”

-“So—you were not kidding about that tonal thing being intense.”
+“So you were not kidding about that tonal thing being intense.”

-“But you feel totally normal now?”
+“But you feel normal now?”

 Rush nodded.

-“Agreed,” Eli said, dropping his voice to a whisper as a waitress passed.
-“I got a pretty good look at the structure of these things,” Eli said, glancing at the re-camouflaged piece of metal re-attached to Rush’s right temple.
-I’m not sure how well you’ve really been able to examine them, due to like, getting punched in the face with this mystery auditory phenomenon every time you take them off, so let me tell you about their architecture, because it’s maybe a little freakier than you might be anticipating.
-On the outer surface, the one we did the retaping job on, there’s an opening through which you can see a little bit of circuitry and the ‘indicator light,’ aka crystal.
-I’m pretty sure that the crystal and associated inputs are actually sitting on top of an enclosed panel of circuitry about an eighth of an inch thick.
+“Below the tape, there’s the opening with the glowing crystal.
+The open stuff sits on top of a closed panel of circuitry about an eighth of an inch thick.
 Most of the business end of the thing is packed into there, I’d bet.
-If I were to guess, I’d say whoever designed this thing put the crystal in a separate casing because a) it gives off a little bit of heat, and b) it’s not that compact.
+If I were to guess, I’d say whoever designed it put the crystal in a separate casing because a) it gives off a little bit of heat, and b) it’s not as compact.
 Are you following me, man?
 Because you look like you’re about to pass out.”

 “Proceed,” Rush said.

-“Eli,” Rush said.
-“I understood you the first time.
+“Eli,” Rush said, “I understood you the first time.
 Proceed.”

-“I assure you,” Rush said, “tha’s not the case.
+“Tha’s not the case.
 Please continue.”

 Rush raised his eyebrows.

 “Poetic,” Eli said.
-“And a little more awake than I was expecting.
+“More awake than I was expecting.
 And actually?
-Kind of close.”
+Kinda close.”

 “Eli.”

-“Ah,” Rush said, viscerally unsettled.
+“Ugh,” Rush said, viscerally unsettled.

 “Cheers,” Rush said.